Gleaning & Food-Systems Coordinator UpRoot Colorado

 - Fluency with social media platforms

 UpRoot Colorado is an Equal Opportunity Employer and prohibits discriminatory practices against anyone on the basis of age, race, religion, national origin, disability, gender, sexual orientation, and any other protected category.
-We value—and are working to create—a culture of equity, honesty, transparency, gratitude, clear communication, respect, love, and continuous learning.
+We value—and are working to create—a culture of equity, honesty, transparency, gratitude, clear communication, respect, and continuous learning.
 We acknowledge that food justice is not achievable without racial justice.

-The communities we serve are centered in our work.
+It is important that the communities we serve are centered in our work.
 Therefore, people who have experienced nutrition insecurity are encouraged to apply.

 this position is : hourly, $20/hr +